nurvel/spring-owasp-vulnerable-app/README.md

 exchanged with the browser.

 #How the security flaw behaves in the app
-idea: näkee tietoja URL arvailulla jota ei pitäisi?
+idea: näkee tietoja URL arvailulla jota ei pitäisi? --> kaikki en oppilaiden tiedot
 #How to fix the security flaw in the app
+autorisointi urliin /

 ##FLAW 4: A10:2017-Insufficient Logging & Monitoring
 #OWASP description of the security flaw: